New, exclusively for members

 This chart suggests that if you are investing less than 10 or 20% of budget on digital then you may be out of step with your competitors and certainly consumption of digital media by your prospects and customers.

 For those involved in allocation in a current budgeting cycle, this chart will certainly be interesting.
-As many readers would expect social media, usefully split into on-site, i.e. blogs, communities, reviews, comment and offsite social presence, is receiving an increase by many organisations.
+As many readers would expect content marketing is getting the biggest increases in many organisations (this includes SEO in this edition of the survey it seems since SEO isn't broken out separately).

 Another notable feature of this chart is which channels are receiving the lowest increases in investment.
 Mobile is clearly gaining investment, but paid search, display advertising and affiliate marketing are growing at a lower rate.

 I was also interested in the breakdown of investment in customer acquisition in comparison with customer retention.
 It's often thought that budget investment on retention is insufficient compared to acquisition.